avivharuzi/angular-best-practices/README.md

 Unused code or dead code is any code which will never be executed.
 It may be some condition, loop or any file which was simply created but wasn't used in our project.
 It is a problem because that code has no sense, and we can drop it.
 Dead-code Elimination also reduces the size of our bundles and repositories.
 Less code also increases maintenance, IDE performance and makes it easier to understand.
 Common mistakes in TypeScript projects are unused imports, variables, functions and private class members.

 **[Back to top](#table-of-contents)**

+## Avoid Using Third-Party Libraries

+Usage of third-party libraries should be avoided and should be as final destination.

+If you decided to use third-party library try to explain to the team why it was chosen and why it can not be done with Angular built-in libraries, it will make good conversation with the team and maybe could lead to better solutions.

+***Why***: Angular comes with a great set of built-in libraries such as routing, forms, HTTP Client, testing and many more.
+When deciding to add third-party library the bundle size will become bigger and that resulting to slower performance.

 ## Base Component Classes